 Deel positioning: Global EOR platform with 150+ country coverage, self-service contract management, and $599/month base fee.
 Clients source candidates independently and Deel provides employment infrastructure.
 Strong in multi-geography expansion and non-technical roles.

 Howdy positioning: LatAm-focused full-service provider with end-to-end recruiting, 98% retention rate, and physical offices in 6 cities.
-Total monthly cost is take-home salary + a flat 15% fee, including salary, benefits, coaching, equipment, and office access.
+Howdy's COR-first model offers flexible engagement structures across the region.
+All-in pricing includes salary, benefits, recruiting, coaching, equipment, and office access.
 Strong in engineering team development and retention-focused hiring.

 Key trade-off: Deel optimizes for cost transparency and global scale.
 Howdy optimizes for retention outcomes and turnkey simplicity in LatAm markets.